top of page

 Are you aware of your employer obligations?

-Under Work, Health & Safety (WHS) laws, employers have a duty to eliminate risks to health and safety so far as is reasonably practicable.
-This means proactively managing the risk of FDV in the workplace, including ensuring staff are protected from harm when they are working from home or remotely from another location.
+Under Respect At Work legislation and Work, Health & Safety (WHS) laws, employers have a duty to proactively manage the risk of FDV in the workplace, including ensuring staff are protected from harm when they are working from home or remotely from another location.

 FDV can affect an employee's work performance and attendance.
 Employers need to be aware of the potential discrimination risks, including transferring, demoting or terminating employment of a victim of domestic violence due to a drop in performance or attendance.